microsoft/vcpkg-docs/vcpkg/commands/export.md

 Specifies the output directory.

 All top-level SDK files will be produced into this directory.
-Defaults to the [vcpkg root directory](../users/config-environment.md#vcpkg_root).
+This option is mandatory in manfiest mode.
+In classic mode, this option is not required and defaults to the [vcpkg root directory](../users/config-environment.md#vcpkg_root).

 <a id="prefab-artifact-id"></a>